 Running is a great aerobic exercise.
 It is very time-effective and can be done almost anywhere at any time – and all you need is a pair of decent running shoes.

 As an avid runner myself, having run marathons and too many 10k’s to count, I have been through the mental and physical challenges of what it takes to start running – on both a regular and competitive basis.
-As a physiotherapist, it is my natural passion to help anyone who wants to run, to be able to do so healthily – and without getting injured.
+With many keen runners amongst our practitioners, it is our natural passion to help anyone who wants to run, to be able to do so healthily – and without getting injured.

 The following points will help you if want to start running: